 A Quick Word

-Final reflection: Rosemary isn’t just a fragrant kitchen herb—it’s a tonic for body and spirit.
+Rosemary isn’t just a fragrant kitchen herb—it’s a tonic for body and spirit.
 Whether you sip it in tea, soak in its revitalizing essence, or apply it for muscle relief, rosemary reminds us that nature offers energy, resilience, and renewal in the simplest of forms.